 Unwanted roller coasters are not as fun.

-Last week, over 100 Tinkergarten teammates and I, our kids mostly in bed, used a simple word cloud widget to aggregate our answers to a simple question: “How are you feeling at this moment?”
+In a recent zoom conversation, over 100 Tinkergarten teammates and I, our kids mostly in bed, used a simple word cloud widget to aggregate our answers to a simple question: “How are you feeling at this moment?”
 Here is what emerged (the larger the word, the more times it was offered):

 I’ve run similar exercises before, in more stable times, and I have never seen such extremes.
 As I looked at the range of opposing feelings, I realized that I had felt nearly every one of them that very day, and I wanted to highlight, underline and circle that big, old tired.